hubert-cywka/flavourify/README.md

 ## Features
 ### What can user do?
-- create account and sign in,
+- create account and sign in ✅
-- change password, nickname and profile picture,
+- change password, nickname and profile picture ✅
-- browse recipes available in application,
+- browse recipes available in application ✅
-- filter recipes by name, cuisine, type of dish etc.,
+- filter recipes by name, cuisine, type of dish etc. ✅
-- add recipes to their biweekly menu,
+- add recipes to their biweekly menu ✅
-- delete, reorder recipes from menu,
+- delete, reorder recipes from menu ✅
-- calculate sum of ingredients needed for one specific dish or whole menu,
+- calculate sum of ingredients needed for one specific dish or whole menu ✅
-- download app on mobile (apk will be added soon).
+- download app on mobile ⌛

 ### What can admin do?
-- everything user can do,
+- everything user can do ✅
-- add new recipes via user-friendly form, this includes adding name, tags, recipe steps, image, ingredients,
+- add new recipes via user-friendly form, this includes adding name, tags, recipe steps, image, ingredients ✅
-- modify available recipes, delete old ones,
+- modify available recipes, delete old ones ✅
-- add new dish tags, including `cuisine`, `course`, `diet` and `other` categories,
+- add new dish tags, including `cuisine`, `course`, `diet` and `other` categories ✅
-- modify previously added tags, deleting them (this does not allow dishes with those tags),
+- modify previously added tags, deleting them (this does not allow dishes with those tags) ✅
-- browse list of users, changing their role to admin or user, deleting their accounts,
+- browse list of users, changing their role to admin or user, deleting their accounts ✅
-- filter users by nickname or email.
+- filter users by nickname or email ✅

 ### Other features
-- both JWT and refresh token are used for authentication and authorization,
+- both JWT and refresh token are used for authentication and authorization ✅
-- server status is constantly monitored and displayed to user,
+- server status is constantly monitored and displayed to user ✅
-- protected access to routes,
+- protected access to routes ✅
-- global handling of 500, 403 and 401 errors.
+- global handling of 500, 403 and 401 errors ✅

 ### Additional things I did
-- Automated CI / CD using GitHub Actions, tests are run automatically and if they are successful app is deployed,
+- Automated CI / CD using GitHub Actions, tests are run automatically and if they are successful app is deployed ✅
-- Configured development environment (linters, global imports, envs)
+- Configured development environment (linters, global imports, envs) ✅

 ## Videos
 [Editing dishes, browsing, managing menu](https://user-images.githubusercontent.com/98762890/236290278-e1565e3c-2223-461b-99df-efe14fbc7c28.webm) \